Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Dependency resolution in aptitude

-- Listing packages with regex matching on package names
+- Listing packages using regex matching on package names

 - Purging removed packages permanently

-- Advanced package management operations via the command line
+- Executing advanced package management operations via the command line

 - Searching package metadata